rrivirr/rriv-documentation/hardware/manual/configuration.md

 The 4th I2C port, J6, can be configured to supply 3.3V on its power pin even though the SB25, the 5V selection for the I2C ports, is installed.

+This deals with SB19, SB20, SB21, SB22, SB23, and SB24
+These SBs are used to connect I2C 4 to 3v3 and bypass the I2C level shifter

 ### Power routing